karthikrajkumar/Continuous-control/REPORT.md

 # Technical details pertaining the DDPG algorithm.
+The idea is to test multiple hyper parameters for fewer episodes say 100 and the best instance will be used to play the complete game.

 ## Attempt 1:
 The implementation is a pure default implementation from the Udacity DDPG for pong.
 The Hyper parameters defined are